 2. Paratransit is a shared ride service.
 The drivers and riders can vary day to day.
 It is possible for her to ride with strangers on the bus for up to one hour.

 3. Metro Area Transit does not provide aides or personal care attendants on the fixed route bus.
 As a service comparable to the fixed route, Paratransit does not provide aides or personal care attendants on Paratransit vehicles.
 The driver is responsible for safely securing and transporting riders in a 19 passenger vehicle.
 It is not unusual for the driver to leave the vehicle unattended while assisting another passenger to the door.
 Drivers do not have the specialized training required of the school district, day program providers, or residential providers.

 4. It is her responsibility to bring a personal care attendant if she cannot ride unattended with strangers for up to an hour.
-If it is not safe for her to be alone with strangers or she is not capable of responding to emergency situations in other aspects of her life, please give Paratransit the same consideration.
+If it is not safe for her to be alone with strangers or she is not capable of responding to non-routine situations in other aspects of her life, please give Paratransit the same consideration.

 5. MAT Paratransit is a door to door service, not person to person.
 This means the Paratransit driver is not responsible for making sure a staff person is present when a vulnerable rider arrives at their destination.
 MAT Paratransit does not guartantee a drop off time.
 The rider can be dropped off anytime up to an hour after being picked up.
 It is the responsibility of the rider and their staff to make sure there is someone present at their destination.